deepalikumari/computer_vision/README.md

-# computer_vision
+# AUGUMENTED REALITY
+## COMPUTER VISION
-This is a small project which mainly concentrate on image augmentation all the details are added in the ppt attached in the repo.
+This project is focused on image augmentation and is detailed comprehensively in the attached presentation within the repository.